apostrophecms-legacy/apostrophe-site/README.md

       },

       // Run some middleware on ALL requests.
 This happens AFTER
-      // basics are in place like sessions and users and i18n
+      // basics are in place like sessions and users and i18n.
+      // Middleware functions may take an initial "site" argument
+      // in addition to req, res, next
       middleware: [ /* middleware, functions, galore */ ],

       sessionSecret: 'SOMETHING RANDOM PLEASE',